 Magickal Herbalists from the 19th Century Onward

 In the 19th century, agnosticism, alchemy, and Pythagoreanism all found themselves experiencing a renaissance.
 Books on these subjects started to appear, filled with useful plant lore.
-Eliphas Levi, a mystic revered as the “father of modern magic,” wrote during this era for ritual magicians, while other people were compiling magical almanacs for everyday folks, not simply researchers or historians.
-While illiteracy was still common, this period marks an important transition for those interested in occult arts.
+Eliphas Levi, a mystic revered as the “Father of Modern Magic,” wrote during this era for ritual magicians, while other people were compiling magical almanacs for everyday folks, not simply researchers or historians.
+While illiteracy was still common, the period marks an important transition for those interested in occult arts.
 It was no longer going to be an exclusive club, and it has remained open to anyone who wanted to know about it ever since.

-It’s also important to notice that no matter the era or culture examined in this brief review, the magical arts have always worked hand in hand with the natural world, and still do.
-In a wide variety of methods and traditions, herbs, flowers, and other plants were key constituents for cunning folk.
-This means we have a vast global heritage from which to draw upon today.
-By so doing we can benefit from our ancestors’ experiences and honor our history, while still being mindful of the times in which we live and the flower and plant data now available.
-Moving forward the potential for magical practices will continue blossoming based on this rich accumulation of knowledge.
+It’s also important to notice that no matter the era or culture examined in this brief review, the magical arts have always existed hand-in-hand with the natural world and still do.
+In a wide variety of methods and traditions, herbs, flowers, and other plants were key constituents for cunning folk; this means we have a vast global heritage from which to draw upon today.
+By so doing, we can benefit from our ancestors’ experiences and honor our history while still being mindful of the times in which we live and the flower and plant data now available.
+Moving forward, the potential for magical practices will continue blossoming based on the rich accumulation of human knowledge.